 The degree of complexity required when modelling an urban system is largely dictated by the design context.
 If the main focus is on sizing trunk drainage capacities then it may be sufficient to use non-linear storage routing models, where appropriate attention is given to characterising the shorter relative delay times associated with urbanisation of the natural drainage paths.
-Many hydraulic controls that influence flood response in urban catchments become drowned out under extreme conditions, and the complexities required to model the

-Models performance of these systems under Very Frequent to Rare conditions may not be required for more extreme events.
+Many hydraulic controls that influence flood response in urban catchments become drowned out under extreme conditions, and the complexities required to model the Selection, Configuration, and Calibration of Hydrograph Models performance of these systems under Very Frequent to Rare conditions may not be required for more extreme events.